Life can be a real awkward piece of shit sometimes.

 Nineteen years ago I was diagnosed with Bipolar Disorder.
 Six years ago I was diagnosed with a chronic pain condition known as Fibromyalgia.
 On my health journey, I’ve learned the power of self-care skills to improve my health and well-being.

-My fibromyalgia started 8 years ago.
+My fibromyalgia started around the year 2014.
 It started with chronic pain in my hands, wrists, and joints.
 It took 3 years until I could get a diagnosis.
-In those years, I was told that my symptoms were due to various types of arthritis, depression and, more than once, that they were all in my head.
+In those years, I was told that my symptoms were due to various types of arthritis, and depression, and, more than once, that they were all in my head.
 It was a very frustrating time, especially when all the tests and x-rays kept coming back clear.

 The symptoms a person experiences will vary depending on the type of bipolar disorder they have and whether they are having a manic or depressive episode.